adityojulian/live-people-counter/README.md

 2.  **Detect People with YOLO**

     -  Runs **YOLO object detection** to find **people in the frame**.
     - By default, the model being used is the yolo11-small or `yolo11s` from [Ultralytics](https://docs.ultralytics.com/models/yolo11/).
-If the program becomes too heavy to run, try changing to a smaller model by modifying the `Dockerfile` like as specified [here]().
+If the program becomes too heavy to run, try changing to a smaller model by modifying the `Dockerfile` as specified [here](#changing-yolo-model).
 3.  **Track Individuals with ByteTrack**
     -   Assigns **unique tracking IDs** to detected people.
 4.  **Check If Inside a Zone**